Catherine Haduca

-Catherine Haduca (born 12 May 1991) is a Belgian-Filipina model, actress and beauty pageant titleholder who was crowned Miss Liège 2014.
+Catherine Haduca is a Belgian-Filipina model, actress and beauty pageant titleholder who was crowned Miss Liège 2014.
 She represented her province at Miss Belgium 2014.
 At the age of 15, Catherine won the public award at Top Model Belgium 2006.
 She was crowned 2nd runner-up at Miss Philippine-Europe Supermodel 2007 held in Antwerp, Belgium and won the best in swimsuit award.
 Catherine became Miss Philippine Europe International 2009 in Germany and Miss photogenic.
 She joined Ford Models Supermodel of the World Philippines 2013 in Manila, Philippines and won the photogenic award together with Masters School for models classes.
 She became the 1st runner up at the Hair Asia 23rd national open championship in the Philippines.
 Ms. Haduca won several model competitions such as GINI, the ultimate ice breaker and Jack Link's Europe model search.
 In 2013, she became GINI's new face and Jack's girl brand ambassador 2015.
 She was selected as a national finalist to represent Belgium at the World Championships of Performing Arts 2015 in Los Angeles, United States.
 In 2018, Ms. Haduca was crowned Miss World Beauty & Talent 3rd runner-up in South-Korea and received the Miss waves award.
 Haduca appeared in French features films such as J'ai perdu Albert, Rattrapage, Le jour attendra and Raid Dingue.
 She also starred in the film The Bouncer with Jean-Claude Van Damme.